 How VAWA 2005 protects victims of violence who receive orders of protection

 The housing authority or owner cannot interfere with the victim's efforts to work with the police or the court to keep the abuser away from them or someone in their household.
 If the victim receives a court order, such as an Order of Protection, the housing authority or owner must act according the court order, especially as it relates to who has a right to the housing, the housing subsidy, or access to the property.

 How VAWA 2005 protects victim's confidentiality

 VAWA 2005 recognizes that protecting a victim’s privacy is central to maintaining their safety.
 Housing authorities, housing providers, and owners must keep information given to them by victims of violence confidential.
-This confidential information cannot be entered into any shared databases or provided to other individuals.
-The information may only be released if the victim of violence requests in writing that the information be released or if release of the information is otherwise required by law.
+This confidential data cannot be entered into any shared databases or provided to other individuals.
+The information may only be released if the victim of violence requests in writing that the information is released or if the release of the data is otherwise required by law.

 How VAWA protects voucher holders who flee their homes for safety reasons

-What a victim of violence must show in order to receive assistance
+What a victim of violence must show to receive assistance

-In order to receive protection under VAWA a victim of violence must have experienced one incident of violence and that incident must have formed the basis for the housing authority or landlord’s action against the victim.
+To receive protection under VAWA, a victim of violence must have experienced one incident of violence, and that incident must have formed the basis for the housing authority or landlord’s action against the victim.

 A housing authority or landlord may also ask for additional verification.
 Additional documentation can include: